 Chinatown is one of the busiest areas of the city.
 It combines history and culture, with many places to visit, restaurants and shops.
 When we plan the travel itinerary through Singapore, Chinatown was almost mandatory.

 The most famous temple here is the Buddha Tooth Relic Temple.
-A 4-storey temple with a 2-meter gold stupa.
+A 4-story temple with a 2-meter gold stupa.
 On Tuesdays and Thursdays, there are guided tours in English for free.
 On the second floor, a tea house is used to relax and have some cup of tea.

 The oldest temple in this area is the Thian Hock Keng Temple.
 It is a Taoist-Buddhist temple.
 With elaborate doors, decorated beams and gold-plated panels.